 Answer:

-In some processes, there are materials that are produced as a side effect of production, such as wastewater, or recycled materials.
-These materials can be used in other parts of production, and their availability can have to be considered in schedules.
+In some processes, there are materials that are produced as a side effect of operations, such as wastewater, or recycled materials.
+These materials can be used in other parts of operations, and their availability can have to be considered in schedules.

 How a material transfer is handled?